LarsThe18Th/Ghosbusters-Passgen/README.md

 Feel free to use files for your own project, provided you mention my name (Lars The 18Th) as original coder.

  *Use name SMIT,TREMOR for debug mode.
-Now all possible passwords are visible.